Code-Institute-Submissions/the-shamans-cat/README.md

 https://www.chromestatus.com/feature/5088147346030592

+>Error: Chrome tool shows that the hero image display correctly on apple mobile devices, this is not the case.
+If you look on a real apple device the image looks awful, as the background-position property in the CSS for the hero image is not being recognised.
+The problem is documented in stack overflow.
+Fix use @solutions
+????????????????????????????????????????????????????????????????????????????

+need to look for a solution.
 >## **Deployment**

 This project was developed using the IDE AWS Cloud9, and Gitpod.
 The versioning was controlled using git.
 The project was deployed from its master branch on GitHub using the following procedure: